 No, not always.
 It's normal for period blood to be brown as well as red.

-as individual as we are.
-Blood flow isn't exactly the same every time we have a period,
+as we are.
+Blood flow isn't exactly the same every time we have a period, especially

 Menstrual flow also can look different over the course of the same period.
 Blood

 may start out bright red and turn darker red or brown toward the end of the period.

 Or blood may start out brown and turn red.
 And differences in texture, like blood